Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

 We now explore the relationship between the latent geometry and socio-economic phenomena.
-It goes without saying that these are observational, not causal, analyses.
+This is an observational, not causal, analysis.
 First, we look at how the volume of informal financial transactions vary with network geometry.
 Specifically, we are interested in how the volume of informal loans that a household has with network neighbors (e.g., friends or members of their rotating, savings, and credit associations) varies with geometry.
 Both the theoretical and empirical economic literatures suggest that it is ex ante ambiguous as to the relationship between the amount of network financial flows and curvature.
 For example, \cite{kinnan2012kinship} study how informal financial flows efficiently allocate credit to households that experience negative shocks in the network.
 Theory suggests that such flows are more efficient in more expansive networks, which require negative curvature \citep{ambrusms2012}.
 At the same time, as discussed above, the ability to facilitate informal financial transactions may increase in the importance of closure, and therefore require positive curvature.
 Which force dominates is an empirical question.

 To study this, we estimate the following regression:

 where $i$ indexes the village. $\text{Network Loan Amount}_i$ is the average volume of loans from either friends or rotating savings and credit association members that a household has in the village.
 The loan amount is presented in INR (USD 1 $\approx$ INR 73.5).
 Here, the omitted category ($\alpha$) corresponds to the loan amount for a sphere.